yujunz/gitlab.com-runbooks/toolbelt/README.md

 # Purpose of this repo

-This repo aims to gather all the tools we use to manage GitLab, from a simple ssh change that allows to move faster to full blown tools that make our life easier for some reason.
+This folder aims to gather all the tools we use to manage GitLab, from a simple ssh change that allows to move faster to full blown tools that make our life easier for some reason.

 ## Bash setup